 Dreams are strange things, when we are young we have such wonderful dreams for how our lives will play out, everything is black and white, and everything is possible.
 Then the reality checks set in, and we find that rather than being black and white, life tends to be a grey blur.
 Our dreams get buried under responsibilities and day-to-day trivia.
 Then over time they get forgotten and lost.

 I forgot my dream.
-Then in 2006 I took up photography again, and in January 2007 took on a project to take a picture of myself every day for a year.
-I was shocked and appalled at what I saw – a miserable old sod, and I remembered my dream, realised I’d lost it, and vowed to do something about it.
+Then in 2006, I took up photography again, and in January 2007 took on a project to take a picture of myself every day for a year.
+I was shocked and appalled at what I saw – a miserable old sod, and I remembered my dream, realized I’d lost it, and vowed to do something about it.

 Six months later I was getting divorced.
-While taking my pictures, I made lots of friends around the world, and I started exchanging e-mails with one person in particular, discussing our pictures, and then our lives.
-Within 15 days of ever increasing e-mails we realised that we were twins and meant to be together.
+While taking my pictures, I made lots of friends around the world, and I started exchanging e-mails with one person, in particular, discussing our pictures, and then our lives.
+Within 15 days of ever-increasing e-mails we realized that we were twins and meant to be together.
 We fell deeply in love via mail and phone, and decided to get married even before we met.
-Within seconds of meeting for the first time we knew we were incredibly lucky to have found each other.
+Within seconds of meeting for the first time, we knew we were incredibly lucky to have found each other.
 We are two sides of the same coin.

 So this move is not new to me, it’s been planned for the last eighteen months, ever since Ginger asked ‘how are we going to do this?’ and my answer was – ‘don’t worry honey, I’m a project manager… and sorting out problems is what I do.’